zessx/cookiesplease/README.md

 What about the CSS ?
 --------------------

-CookiesPlease has it's own default CSS, but you can easily customize it.
+CookiesPleaseJS has it's own default CSS, but you can easily customize it.
 Everything is wrapped in the following element :

     <div id="cookiesplease" class="cookiesplease">
         ...
     </div>

-CookiesPlease's default CSS use the `.cookiesplease` class, to allow you to use `#cookiesplease` id (then avoiding any conflict) :
+CookiesPleaseJS' default CSS use the `.cookiesplease` class, to allow you to use `#cookiesplease` id (then avoiding any conflict) :

 <!-- language: lang-css -->